osrs-reldo/os-league-tools/README.md

-## O S   L E A G U E   T O O L S
+## O S - L E A G U E - T O O L S

 Your hub for all your OSRS leagues needs - calculators, relics and regions info, task tracking and planning, and more!

 Looking for more info, or have a bug report or suggestion?
-Check out the (Discord Server)[https://discord.gg/GQ5kVyU].
+Check out the [Discord server](https://discord.gg/GQ5kVyU).

 ### Contributing